Obilisk-audio/corn.com_lab/lab_doc/corn.com.md

     I built this company from the ground up, with nothing but my own two hands, and a small donation of £4,000,000 from my father.

-    Despite my evident success with Corn.com, I am still looking for collaborators and opportunities to create - please feel free to download my CV and share it with your friends & family :
+    Despite my evident success from Corn.com, I am still looking for collaborators and opportunities to create - please feel free to download my CV and share it with your friends & family :

     CV